Kyle-F-Brooks/i_simpa_scripts/README.md

 An edited version of a script that converts the gabe format files into csv.
 The changes made allow it to be used with python 3 as in the latest version of I-Simpa.

 ## recp_res_tool
 Combines each value of a chosen measurement into a single file to allow for easier processing of data.
 Each file gets saved in a folder called "Fused Recievers" and the file name is appended with the measurement that was chosen.
+The alterations from python 2 -> 3 mean that this doesn't currently work on install alone. modifications are needed to be made to other files
+*will update when back at pc*

 ## test_python
 currently under development.